stephenportillo/hacks-collector/README.md

 Make sure you give an appropriate commit message and then click on the big green "Propose new file" button.

-This will then set up a pull request for you and will let the .Astronomy team know that you would like your hack added to this repo and then if everything is ok with your submitted .yml file and it passes our tests then we'll merge your changes.
+This will then set up a pull request for you and will let the Astro Hack Week team know that you would like your hack added to this repo and then if everything is ok with your submitted .yml file and it passes our tests then we'll merge your changes.